-For teacher preparation programs, these standards serve as the benchmarks for programs seeking national recognition through the Council for the Accreditation of Educator Preparation (CAEP).
+For teacher preparation programs, these standards serve as the benchmarks for programs seeking national recognition from the National Council for the Social Studies.
 Each standard in this document is accompanied by a set of key assessments that evidence candidate mastery of standards and demonstrate how programs meet the various elements that constitute each standard.
 This evidence is evaluated by a set of NCSS reviewers, obligated to determine if a program meets these standards.

 Although the use of these standards to determine national recognition is a primary function of these standards, they are also important for teacher preparation programs that opt out of this process.
 The field of "social studies teacher preparation" exists in various configurations.
-The spectrum of social studies teacher preparation ranges from places where programs are an isolated social studies methods course, practicum, and student teaching experience to programs where courses are carefully sequenced into topics such as social studies curriculum, social studies methods, social studies literacies, and/or inquiry within specific social studies disciplines.
+The spectrum of social studies teacher preparation ranges from places where programs are an isolated social studies methods course, practicum, and student teaching experience to programs where courses are carefully sequenced into topics such as social studies disciplines.
 This coursework is often coupled with intentional practicum placements and student teaching experiences in social studies classrooms.
 Given the compositional variety of the field, these standards serve as a unifying document that expresses the aims and purposes of social studies teacher education.
 Therefore, even for programs that do not undergo the program review process, these standards ought to serve as a tool for reflection, program refinement, and professional development.